vjoel/my-rinda/README.md

 My fixes and features for ruby's standard rinda library.

+If you're interested in tuplespaces and ruby, please take a look at https://github.com/vjoel/tupelo, which is a complete replacement for rinda.

 ## Fixes ##

 ### Lost tuples when #take is interrupted ###